 A Sermon on Acts 7:7-20Read more

-‘But I will judge the nation that they serve,’ said God, ‘and after that they shall come out and worship me in this place.’
-And he gave him the covenant of circumcision.
-And so Abraham became the father of Isaac, and circumcised him on the eighth day, and Isaac became the father of Jacob, and Jacob of the twelve patriarchs.
+7‘And whatever nation to which they are enslaved I Myself will judge,’ said God, ‘and after that they will come out and serve Me in this place.’
+8And He gave him the covenant of circumcision; and so Abraham fathered Isaac, and circumcised him on the eighth day; and Isaac fathered Jacob, and Jacob, the twelve patriarchs.

-11“Now a famine came over all Egypt and Canaan, and great affliction, and our fathers could find no food.
-12But when Jacob heard that there was grain in Egypt, he sent out our fathers on their first visit.
-And on the second visit Joseph made himself known to his brothers, and Joseph’s family became known to Pharaoh.
-And Joseph sent and summoned Jacob his father and all his kindred, seventy-five persons in all.
-And Jacob went down into Egypt, and he died, he and our fathers, and they were carried back to Shechem and laid in the tomb that Abraham had bought for a sum of silver from the sons of Hamor in Shechem.
+11“Now a famine came over all Egypt and Canaan, and great affliction with it, and our fathers could find no food.
+12But when Jacob heard that there was grain in Egypt, he sent our fathers there the first time.
+13And on the second visit, Joseph made himself known to his brothers, and Joseph’s family was revealed to Pharaoh.
+14Then Joseph sent word and invited his father Jacob and all his relatives to come to him, seventy-five people in all.
+15And Jacob went down to Egypt, and he and our fathers died there.
+16And they were brought back from there to Shechem and laid in the tomb which Abraham had purchased for a sum of money from the sons of Hamor in Shechem.

-17“But as the time of the promise drew near, which God had granted to Abraham, the people increased and multiplied in Egypt until there arose over Egypt another king who did not know Joseph.
-He dealt shrewdly with our race and forced our fathers to expose their infants, so that they would not be kept alive.
-At this time Moses was born; and he was beautiful in God's sight.
-And he was brought up for three months in his father’s house, (ESV)
+17“But as the time of the promise which God had assured to Abraham was approaching, the people increased and multiplied in Egypt, 18until another king arose over Egypt who did not know Joseph.
+19It was he who shrewdly took advantage of our nation and mistreated our fathers in order that they would abandon their infants in the Nile, so that they would not survive.
+20At this time Moses was born; and he was beautiful to God.
+He was nurtured for three months in his father’s home.